Waste education

 Reuse - Turn an old shirt into a tote bag

-What do you do when your favourite t-shirt no longer fits or the collar is over stretched?
-Give that shirt a second life by turning it into a no sew tote bag!
+What do you do when your favourite t-shirt no longer fits or the collar is overstretched?
+Give that shirt a second life by turning it into a no-sew tote bag!
 This step by step guide shows you how.

 Reuse - Upcycle into seedling pots